Skip to content

 Can I use a different flavor of pudding mix?

 Vanilla is my favorite type of mix to use in these chocolate chip pudding cookies, but you can substitute other flavors too.
-Chocolate, banana or these butterscotch pudding cookies all taste delicious!
+Chocolate pudding, white chocolate pudding, banana pudding or even cheesecake pudding could be used.

 Do I have to use instant pudding mix?